Pexels kindel media 8172250

 • Debt Sale

-So, you’ve received a letter from a Debt Collector or, as they are known as nowadays, a Debt Collection Agency (DCA).
+So, you’ve received a letter from a Debt Collector or, as they are known nowadays, a Debt Collection Agency (DCA).
 Whether it’s the first time this has happened to you or not, it might throw you into a bit of a panic.
 Once you’ve calmed down and BEFORE you start taking any action, you need to be sure that the debt collector’s claim against you is legitimate.

 Not in the mood to read?
 We got you covered.
-Listen instead by clicking YouTube link at the bottom of the page.
+Listen instead by clicking the YouTube link at the bottom of the page.

 Step 1 – Are they authorised?